 Towards the lunch hour, she took our orders, set us on rides, and then we met her at the Columbia Harbor House where she waited for us with our plates of salmon and broccoli at the table.
 My husband thought this service was worth its weight in gold.

 The perks of a true Disney World expert

-Cori sat with me and showed me where to shoot my laser gun.
-By the time we had gone through the first room she had already maxed out the score pad that read 999,999.
+She sat with me and showed me where to shoot my laser gun.
+By the time we had gone through the first room, she had maxed out the score at 999,999.
 Sit on the left side.
 Now I know.
 Lots of little insider tricks of hers made the rides more fun.

 What if you already know the Disney parks really well?

 There were many intangible perks to using a guide, too.
 I still found Disney VIP Tours different because I was able to enjoy the day without being the family navigator, planner, and boss.
 I could truly check out and not be in charge.
 This gave me the opportunity to let the experiences reach my own inner six-year-old much more easily.
 I smiled a lot more.
 Worth every penny.

 Another benefit is how the dynamics shift when a neutral party is involved and in charge.
 If you are traveling in a group where more than one person wants to take charge, a tour guide smooths the tension.
 Especially for multi-generational trips where there may be too many cooks in the kitchen.

 After we finished our day with our guide, we pulled into the Four Seasons Orlando, my daughter gave our guide a big hug, and I was so grateful to experience Magic Kingdom park in a way that felt like a real vacation for me.

 When to splurge for Disney’s Premium Private VIP tours for ultimate backstage access